 UK-based HideMyAss made headlines in 2011 when it admitted to handing over traffic logs of Cody Kretsinger, a member of hacking collective LulzSec, to the FBI.
-This information subsequently lead to his arrest, despite the company’s official policy of not storing any logs pertaining to web traffic content.
+This information subsequently led to his arrest, despite the company’s official policy of not storing any logs pertaining to web traffic content.

 Based on these troubling developments, our recommendation is to avoid using HideMyAss.
 That’s a shame because the company has been around since 1995, offers server locations in over 190 countries and is one of the few services to avoid the Netflix VPN ban.

-Realistic alternatives to HideMyAss
+The best alternatives to HideMyAss

 In this section, we’ll take you through a list of VPNs that’ll give you an unrivaled browsing experience whilst also guaranteeing your privacy and anonymity.
 They’ve been ranked on the following factors:

 - Speed and stability of connection